Chen-xyz/Backhoe-Mechanism-Modelling-and-Simulation/README.md

 Assumptions and Specifications
 =================
-Since the detailed specifications of a real-life product cannot be found easily online, the sample model is taking from the laboratory manual as shown below:
+Since the detailed specifications of a real-life product cannot be found easily online, the sample model is taken from the laboratory manual as shown below:
 <p align = 'center'>
 <img src = 'Images/P1.png' height = '492px'>

+The measurement was taken based on the above picture.
+Where the first digit behind a letter indicates the triangle number, and the second digit indicates the angle or length number of each triangle.
+The specifications of the backhoe can be found at: